 Statistics New Zealand data showed that domestic tourism accounted for $24 million dollars’ worth of spending in the financial year to March 2020 – the highest it has been in the last 20 years.

-The spend figure has risen 61 percent since 2010, and accounts for annual growth of 5 percent.
+The spend figure has risen 61 percent since 2010, and accounts for annual growth of five percent.

 However, there are big tourist boots to fill given that in the last 20 years, there has been a steady rise in tourism to New Zealand – a cyclical pattern with an annual peak each December.
 When lockdown hit, the previous peak of December 2019 – with over 500,000 international arrivals – was slashed to just 1,721 people in April 2020.

-Wayne Keene, Bayleys’ national director hotels, tourism and leisure said domestic tourism in New Zealand has had highs, lows and everything in-between over the past 12 months as Kiwis tried to holiday and visit friends and family in a safe, compliant and convenient way.
+Wayne Keene, Bayleys’ national director hotels, tourism and leisure said domestic tourism in New Zealand has had highs, lows and everything in-between over the past 12 months as Kiwis tried to holiday and visit friends and family in a safe and compliant way.

 “It’s fair to say that destinations within a few hours’ drive from Auckland have seen the bulk of domestic dollars since the borders were closed to overseas tourists and visitors.